ErikHgm/SportMemoryGame/README.md

         For the font I decided to go with the Russo One.
 I believe it gives a vibe of old arcade games that I liked and wanted to implement into the game, it looks nice as well.

     - Imagery
-        The icons in the game are chosen to represent a sports theme with various sports related items.
+        The icons in the game are chosen to represent a sports theme with various sports related icons.

 -  ## Wireframes